Wag! Review: A Detailed Look

 You can scan the tag with a smartphone camera, and it will display any information the owner shared on it, which may include the dog’s description, health history, and emergency contacts.

 Anyone can scan the tag to access this information, regardless of whether they are Wag! users.

 This basic tag costs a one-time fee of $9.95, plus shipping and handling.
 You can also sign up for the Plus Plan through an annual fee of $59.95 that gives you access to the greater Wag! community and more resources for tracking down lost pets.

-We looked at reviews from the perspective of Wag!’s independent contractors first on Indeed and Glassdoor.
+We also looked at reviews from the perspective of Wag!’s independent contractors.

 Many users also thought Wags!’s 40% cut was too much and others noted that it was frustrating how much power clients had to cancel jobs at the last minute or leave negative reviews for no discernible reason.